wenchien/CodeReview-BetterReads-DataLoader/README.md

 ```

 ## Changes - System.out.println -> SLF4J
 In my honest opinion, there's no reason to use System.out.println() directly in code.
-Quoting from Baeldung page:
+Quoting from Baeldung page `https://www.baeldung.com/logback`:
 ```
 Unlike the messages in the sample snippets above, most useful log messages require appending Strings.
 This entails allocating memory, serializing objects, concatenating Strings, and potentially cleaning up the garbage later.